 - In a child with open growth plates, if a full-thickness piece of articular cartilage has been knocked off to expose the underlying bone and the fragment is of a large enough size, it may be worth operating on the knee to find the loose fragment and reattach it to its original bed and hope that the articular cartilage fragment will heal to the underlying subchondral bone.
 This does not always occur and should it not heal down and continue to cause symptoms, then the piece will have to be removed.
 In a child, it is certainly worth attempting to reattach the fragment.

-– In an adult with closed epiphyses, if the piece that has been knocked off is purely articular cartilage, then this piece should be simply removed and the donor bed of bone can be treated appropriately, as in the case of a chronic osteochondral fragment (link).
+- In an adult with closed epiphyses, if the piece that has been knocked off is purely articular cartilage, then this piece should be simply removed and the donor bed of bone can be treated appropriately, as in the case of a chronic osteochondral fragment.
 In the adult, the articular cartilage really has no capacity to heal to the subchondral bone and attempting to reattach it is usually a futile exercise which will cause the injured person ongoing pain and instability type symptoms and further locking should the piece fall off again.

 - If the chondral piece is associated with a significant fragment of osteochondral bone, and the piece is large enough, over 2 cm in diameter, then it is certainly worth attempting to reattach the fragment and fix it in place in both the adult and child.
 The bone fragment will certainly heal to the underlying bone, but whether the overlying cartilage will heal and attach to the surrounding cartilage, is not guaranteed, but it is worth trying due to the underlying bone attachment.
 If the underlying cartilage fragment does not heal, then once again, this can be removed at a later stage and treated as for a chronic injury.

 The acute phase treatment outlined above can certainly be attempted within the first seven to ten days of an injury of the knee.
 If there is a large attached bony piece to the articular cartilage fragment that has been knocked off, then given up to two weeks, it may be feasible to reattach it.
-However, once beyond this point, there is really not much point attempting to reattach the fragment as it is unlikely to heal, and in this situation, the chronic treatment options are used.
+However, once beyond this point, there is really not much point in attempting to reattach the fragment as it is unlikely to heal, and in this situation, chronic treatment options are used.

-– If there is a loose piece within the knee of articular cartilage and/or bone, this is removed.
+- If there is a loose piece within the knee of articular cartilage and/or bone, this is removed.
 The exposed bone bed is then treated using a debridement (tidying up) of the edges of the articular cartilage fragment to trim any loose pieces or flaps of articular cartilage.
-The bone bed can be microfractured or drilled.
+The bone bed can be microfractures or drilled.
 The aim of this technique is to cause infill into the osteochondral defect, which usually will occur with fibrous (scar) tissue.